isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-Georgette Chen: Artist Extraordinaire.md

 Despite their 30-year age difference, and the initial disapproval of Chen’s father at their pairing, the couple found in each other “the closest of companions”,[^7] and were married in Paris in 1930.
 Chen would take on Eugene’s surname and retain it even when she remarried after his death.

 The revelatory nature of the written word – even of life at its most mundane – is exemplified in Chen’s writings.
 The simple, sequestered joys that she shared with Eugene in Paris were rarely mentioned publicly; rather, they were expressed in diaries where she recorded the minutiae of everyday life with her husband – from giving him a haircut to talking a walk together to search for pineapples and avocados for a still-life painting.
 In one candid entry, she wrote: “Begin small canvas of E portrait.
-Poses so badly & talks all the time.”[^8]
+Poses so badly &amp; talks all the time.”[^8]

 Chen recorded not just details of her daily life but also, significantly, information on her art and the subjects she was studying or portraying, with descriptions such as “roses still-life 10F” and “nature morte 6F”, terms that likely refer to standard French canvas sizes.
 On occasion, she would also briefly mention if her painting or study was successful, or if it had to be executed again.
 These details, which Chen recorded dispassionately and faithfully, offer precious insights into the often hidden and banal aspects of artistic practice, as well as the hard work and dedication behind an artist’s craft.